What are holiday bookings?

 Your aim should be to give your holiday guests the most amazing and memorable stay possible, as this will encourage return business.
 During the booking process ask guests key questions, like why they’re in the area or their favourite foods and drinks, then use this information to personalise their experience.

-How to manage incoming holiday bookings
+How can hotels manage incoming holiday bookings?

+If all goes well, the popularity of holiday periods will mean that the overwhelming majority of your rooms will be occupied.
 It’s a fantastic result, but one that can make it tricky to manage all of those incoming bookings, particularly for small, independent hoteliers who have hands-on roles and wear a number of different hats.

 The solution to this challenge lies in technology.
 You need a hotel property management solution (PMS) that simplifies booking channel management and automates the busywork to allow you to focus on delivering a high-end holiday experience to your guests.